Good to Know

 Mountaineering Experience: Besides skiing skills, you should have a good level of mountaineering experience.
 It is important to be proficient in using mountaineering equipment such as harnesses, ropes, carabiners, and ascenders.
 Knowledge of basic mountaineering techniques like glacier travel, crevasse rescue, and self-arrest is essential.

 Altitude Experience: Manaslu stands at an elevation of 8,156 meters (26,759 feet).
 It is crucial to have prior experience with high-altitude mountaineering.
-Preparing for altitude-related challenges, acclimatization, and knowing how to recognize and manage symptoms of altitude sickness are important for your safety and success.
+Preparing for altitude-related challenges, acclimatisation, and knowing how to recognise and manage symptoms of altitude sickness are important for your safety and success.

 Physical Fitness: Manaslu skiing requires excellent physical fitness.
 You should have a high level of cardiovascular endurance, leg strength, and overall fitness.
 Engage in regular aerobic activities like running, cycling, or hiking to build endurance.
 Strengthening exercises for the legs, core, and upper body are also beneficial.
 Consult with a fitness professional to create a tailored training plan based on your current fitness level and goals.